 |11.||Any young Go player will qualify for the national finals, whether thy have taken part in a heat or not, and won lots of games or not.
 We want as many youngsters as possible to meet other young people who like to play Go and experience the excitement of the national finals.|

 |12.||Young players who are fairly new to the game and did play in a heat compete for the title of Best Challenger.|

 |13.||The entry fee for the finals will be £7.50 if you have played in a heat, £10.00 otherwise.|

 |How To Enter|

-The entry fee for the tournament for one school or club is £25, which provides
+The entry fee for the tournament for one school or club is £10, which provides

-enough prizes for up to 20 players.
+enough prizes for up to 10 players.
 If you wish to enrol further players this can be

 done at a cost of £10 per additional 10 players.
+Postage is extra if needed.|

 A school or club entering the tournament will receive a full set of rules and instructions along with their pack of prizes.